Fact Sheet - Bailiffs and High Court Writs

 The bailiff charged you VAT on his fees and charges

-Section 63 of the Tribunals, Courts and Enforcement Act 2007 mandates that an "enforcement agent" must be an "individual" possessing valid authority under an enforcement certificate.
-It is advisable to check the HMRC public register of VAT registrants to verify whether the bailiff is VAT registered.
-If the bailiff is not VAT registered but is charging VAT, this constitutes VAT fraud, and you have the option to report it online.
-Given that bailiff companies are limited companies, they cannot serve as "authorised individuals."
-Consequently, the bailiff company is not eligible to recover VAT as input tax from debtors, as they are providing services to the creditor.
-Furthermore, Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014 empowers the debtor to apply to dispute the amount of fees and disbursements taken or demanded by the bailiff.
+Section 63 of the Tribunals, Courts and Enforcement Act 2007 prescribes an "enforcement agent" to be an "individual" authority under a valid enforcement certificate.
+Search the HMRC public register of VAT registrants to see if the bailiff is VAT registered.
+If the bailiff is not VAT registered and is charging VAT, then he commits VAT fraud and you can report it online.
+Bailiff companies are limited companies and cannot stand as an "authorised individual", therefore the bailiff company may not recover VAT as input tax from debtors.
+They perform services to the creditor.
+Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014 says the debtor can apply to dispute the amount of fees and disbursements taken or demanded by the bailiff.

 The bailiff refused to explain his fees and charges

-Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 stipulates that the bailiff is obligated to provide the debtor with a Notice of Enforcement prior to seizing goods.
-Regulation 7 of the Taking Control of Goods Regulations 2013 outlines the format and particulars required in the Notice of Enforcement.
-It specifies that the notice must include the total amount of enforcement costs accrued up to the date of issuance, along with potential additional costs of enforcement should the outstanding sum remain unpaid.
-In the event that the bailiff fails to furnish the debtor with a Notice of Enforcement, Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014 dictates that the bailiff is ineligible to recover any fees or charges, as they did not adhere to the provisions outlined in Schedule 12.
-Paragraph 7.1 forms an integral component of the Schedule 12 provisions, mandating bailiffs to provide notice containing the prescribed details.
+Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff must give the debtor a Notice of Enforcement before taking control of goods.
+Regulation 7 of the Taking Control of Goods Regulations 2013 prescribes the form and content of the Notice of Enforcement.
+It says the notice must state the amount of any enforcement costs incurred up to the date on the notice and the possible additional costs of enforcement if the sum outstanding should remain unpaid.
+If the bailiff did not give the debtor a Notice of Enforcement, then Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014 says the bailiff may not recover any fees or charges because he did not use the Schedule 12 provisions.
+Paragraph 7.1 is a constituent of the Schedule 12 provisions requiring bailiffs to give notice with the prescribed content.

 The bailiff is pestering you to pay his fees

-Paragraph 6(3)(a) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 specifies that the enforcement authority ceases once the "amount outstanding" has been settled.
-According to Paragraph 50(3) of the same schedule, the "amount outstanding" encompasses the debt owed as well as any sums recoverable from "proceeds".
-To generate proceeds, the bailiff must sell the debtor's goods to raise funds.
-Paragraph 13(1) of Schedule 12 outlines one of the four methods by which a bailiff can seize control of goods.
-If the bailiff fails to employ any of these prescribed methods, then they have not taken control of the debtor's goods, and consequently, there are no proceeds.
-Paragraph 50(3) therefore narrows down the "amount outstanding" to solely the debt itself.
-Once this outstanding amount is settled, the authority granted under the Writ of Control to enforce the debt ceases to be applicable as per Paragraph 6(3)(a).
-Moreover, Paragraph 59(2) of Schedule 12 stipulates that the bailiff is not held liable for taking an enforcement measure unless they are notified that the amount outstanding has been cleared.
-This notification, termed a "Paragraph 59 Notice", informs the bailiff of the settlement.
+Paragraph 6(3)(a) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the enforcement power ceases to be exercisable when the "amount outstanding" is paid.
+Paragraph 50(3) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 defines the "amount outstanding" to be the debt owing and any amounts recoverable out of "proceeds".
+To generate proceeds, the bailiff must sell the debtor's goods to raise money.
+Paragraph 13(1) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 prescribed one of the four methods a bailiff can take to take control of goods.
+If the bailiff did not exercise any of the four prescribed methods, then he has not taken control of the debtor's goods, and there are no proceeds.
+Paragraph 50(3) leaves just the debt to be the "amount outstanding".
+When the amount outstanding is paid, then the enforcement power under the Writ of Control ceases to be exercisable under Paragraph 6(3)(a).
+Paragraph 59(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff is not liable if he takes an enforcement step unless the bailiff is given notice telling him the amount outstanding has been paid.
+This notice is called a "Paragraph 59 Notice".

 The bailiff is recovering a judgment over six years old

-Section 24 of the Limitation Act 1980 establishes a time constraint of 6 years for enforcing judgments.
-According to Section 24(2), any statutory interest stops accruing after 6 years from the date of the judgment.
-Should the Writ of Control indicate an issue date exceeding six years from the judgment date, the debtor has the right, as per Civil Procedure Rule 83.7, to petition the court to halt the execution of the Writ of Control.
-However, if the issue date on the Writ of Control falls within six years of the judgment date, Regulation 9(1) of the Taking Control of Goods Regulations 2013 mandates a 12-month limit from the date indicated on the Notice of Enforcement for the bailiff to take control of goods.
+Section 24 of the Limitation Act 1980 sets a time limit of 6 years to enforce judgments.
+Under Section 24(2), statutory interest ceases to accrue after 6 years from the date of the judgment.
+If the Writ of Control shows an issue date over six years from the date of the judgment, then under Civil Procedure Rule 83.7, the debtor may apply to the court to stay the execution of the Writ of Control.
+If the issue date on the Writ of Control is less than six years from the date of judgment then, Regulation 9(1) of the Taking Control of Goods Regulations 2013 sets a limit of 12 months from the date of issue shown on the Notice of Enforcement for the bailiff to take control of goods.

 The bailiff attended less than 12 calendar days from the date printed on the Notice of Enforcement

-Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 stipulates that the bailiff is prohibited from taking control of goods unless they first provide the debtor with a Notice of Enforcement.
-Regulation 6 of the Taking Control of Goods Regulations 2013 further specifies that the bailiff cannot take control of the debtor's goods until at least seven days have elapsed following the issuance of the Notice of Enforcement.
-As per Part 6.26 of the Civil Procedure Rules, any document dispatched via post is considered served on the second business day subsequent to posting.
-If the bailiffs take control of goods before the combined duration has transpired, the debtor reserves the right, pursuant to Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, to seek compensation for the breach and request an order for the return of any money taken or goods removed by the bailiff.
+Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may not take control of goods unless the bailiff gives the debtor a Notice of Enforcement.
+Regulation 6 of the Taking Control of Goods Regulations 2013 says the bailiff may not take control of the debtor's goods less than seven days after being given the Notice of Enforcement.
+Part 6.26 of the Civil Procedure Rules says a document given by post is deemed served on the second business day after posting.
+If bailiffs take control of goods before the combined time lapses then under Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, the debtor can claim damages for the breach and apply for an order for the return of money taken or goods removed by the bailiff.

 You are a vulnerable person

-Paragraph 77 of the Taking Control of Goods: National Standards, released by the Ministry of Justice on 6 April 2014, outlines a range of potentially vulnerable groups, such as disabled individuals, the unemployed, those facing serious illness, single parents, pregnant women, and those recently bereaved.
-Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 specifies that bailiffs are prohibited from recovering Enforcement Stage fees and disbursements from vulnerable debtors unless they afford these individuals sufficient time to seek advice prior to goods removal.
-According to Civil Procedure Rule 84.16(3)(c), vulnerable debtors possess the right to contest any Enforcement Stage fees demanded or taken by the bailiff through an application to the court.
-Despite bailiff companies claiming to have a "welfare department," it should be noted that neither bailiffs nor bailiff companies possess the medical expertise required to determine a debtor's vulnerable status.
+Paragraph 77 of the Taking Control of Goods: National Standards published by the Ministry of Justice on 6 April 2014 provides a list of groups that might be vulnerable, including, disabled people, the unemployed, people who are seriously ill, single parents, pregnant and the recently bereaved.
+Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 says bailiffs may not recover Enforcement Stage fees and disbursements from vulnerable debtors unless the bailiff gives vulnerable debtors adequate time to get advice before removing goods.
+Civil Procedure Rule 84.16(3)(c) says vulnerable debtors may apply to the court to dispute the Enforcement Stage fees taken or demanded by the bailiff.
+Bailiff companies say they have a "welfare department", but this is a red herring.
+Bailiffs and bailiff companies are not medically qualified to adjudicate a debtor's vulnerable status.

 The bailiff is enforcing a judgment under £600

-Article 8 of the High Court and County Courts Jurisdiction Order 1991, as amended by Paragraph 8 of the High Court and County Courts Jurisdiction (Amendment) Order 1999, establishes a minimum judgment sum exceeding £600 for eligibility for enforcement via a High Court Writ of Control.
-As per Civil Procedure Rule 83.7(1), the debtor retains the right to petition the court to nullify the Writ of Control.
-Paragraph 6(3) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 stipulates that the enforcement authority becomes inoperable.
-Additionally, Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 specifies that the bailiff's fees and disbursements become unrecoverable upon cessation of the enforcement process.
+Article 8 of the High Court and County Courts Jurisdiction Order 1991 amended by Paragraph 8 of the High Court and County Courts Jurisdiction (Amendment) Order 1999 sets a minimum judgment sum over £600 to qualify for enforcement under a High Court Writ of Control.
+Under Civil Procedure Rule 83.7(1) the debtor may apply to the court to set aside the Writ of Control.
+Paragraph 6(3) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the enforcement power ceases to be exercisable.
+Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 says the bailiff's fees and disbursements are not recoverable when the enforcement process ceases.

 The bailiff has wheel-clamped your vehicle

-According to Civil Procedure Rule 83.7(1), the debtor retains the right to seek court intervention to suspend the Writ of Control.
-Paragraph 6.3(c) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 specifies that the authority for enforcement becomes inactive, and any vehicle clamped under this authority is no longer subject to its provisions.
-Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 dictates that the bailiff cannot claim fees and expenses once the enforcement process concludes.
+Civil Procedure Rule 83.7(1) says the debtor may apply to the court to stay the Writ of Control.
+Paragraph 6.3(c) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the enforcement power ceases to be exercisable, and the clamped vehicle ceases to be bound under the enforcement power.
+Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 says the bailiff may not recover fees and disbursement when the enforcement process ceases.

 The bailiff has towed away your vehicle.

-Contact TRACE on 0845 206 8602 to report the vehicle as stolen to the police.
-Despite any indication from the police that it's a civil matter, it's crucial to make this report to log the incident on the CAD system.
-Inform the DVLA that the vehicle has been "taken without permission" to safeguard yourself from potential liability for traffic violations.
-As outlined in Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, bailiffs are only authorised to seize goods belonging to the debtor.
-If your car is under hire-purchase or lease, you can seek an injunction under Paragraph 66 of Schedule 12 to regain possession.
-Similarly, if the vehicle belongs to another party, they can file a third-party claim under Paragraph 60.
-Should the bailiff have taken the vehicle more than seven days ago, provisions in Sections 3-4 of the Torts (Interference with Goods) Act 1977 allow the owner to request the return of the vehicle along with compensation for its deprivation of use since being removed.
+Call TRACE on 0845 206 8602 and report the car stolen to the police.
+It doesn't matter if the police tell you the crime is a civil matter.
+You must report it to log the call onto the CAD (Computer Aided Dispatch).
+Tell the DVLA the car has been "taken without permission".
+That protects you from liability for traffic offences.
+Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may only take control of goods belonging to the debtor.
+If your car is on hire-purchase, or leased, then under Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, apply for an injunction to recover the vehicle.
+If the vehicle is owned by another, under Paragraph 60 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 the owner can make a third-party claim to the vehicle.
+If the bailiff took the vehicle over seven days ago, then under Sections 3-4 of the Torts (Interference with Goods) Act 1977, the owner may apply for an order for the vehicle's return together with damages for deprivation of its use from the time the bailiff took control of it.

 The bailiff sold your vehicle, but he did not give you a written valuation

-Paragraph 36 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 mandates that the bailiff provides the debtor with a valuation of the controlled goods.
-According to Regulation 35(2) of the Taking Control of Goods Regulations 2013, bailiffs are permitted to determine their own valuation of the goods.
-Additionally, Regulation 4 of the Taking Control of Goods Regulations 2013 stipulates the debtor's exempt goods allowance at £1350.
-Consequently, bailiffs may deliberately overvalue controlled goods if they are exempt to surpass the prescribed exemption limit of £1350.
-To ascertain the accurate valuation of your vehicle, it's advisable to examine eBay completed sold listings for identical vehicles sold within the 30 days preceding the bailiff's removal of your vehicle and calculate the average.
-If the bailiff breaches any of the Schedule 12 provisions, Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 permits the debtor to seek damages and request the return of controlled goods.
+Paragraph 36 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff must give the debtor a valuation of the controlled goods.
+Regulation 35(2) of the Taking Control of Goods Regulations 2013 says the bailiff can make up his own valuation of the goods.
+Regulation 4 of the Taking Control of Goods Regulations 2013 prescribes the debtor's exempt goods allowance at £1350.
+Therefore, bailiffs will overvalue controlled goods if they are exempt so they exceed the prescribed exemption limit of £1350.
+Search eBay completed sold listings for the same vehicle as yours sold in the last 30 days before the bailiff removed your vehicle, and take the average.
+That gives the true valuation of your vehicle.
+Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor can recover damages and apply for the return of controlled goods when the bailiff breaches any of the Schedule 12 provisions.

 The bailiff charged "storage fees" for storing your vehicle

-Regulation 8 of the Taking Control of Goods (Fees) Regulations 2014 stipulates that bailiffs are entitled to recover disbursements that are both "reasonably and actually incurred".
-For disbursements to be considered legitimate, they must fulfill both criteria: they must be reasonable and they must have actually been incurred.
-In the case of storing your vehicle at a compound, there must be a valid reason for incurring this cost.
-Additionally, the bailiff must provide evidence demonstrating the actual payment for the storage service.
-If the bailiff fails to provide evidence of the financial transaction, the debtor has the right, under Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014, to contest the disbursements claimed by the bailiff, particularly those related to storage fees.
-Moreover, if the debtor opts to apply for a stay of enforcement as per Civil Procedure Rule 83.7(3), Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 specifies that the bailiff's fees and disbursements become non-recoverable.
+Regulation 8 of the Taking Control of Goods (Fees) Regulations 2014 says bailiffs may recover disbursements "reasonably and actually incurred".
+Bailiffs must meet both conditions, "reasonably" and "actually".
+Disbursements must have a reason, in this case, the bailiff is storing your vehicle at a compound.
+The second condition is "actually".
+The bailiff must show evidence of the flow of money in payment for storing your vehicle.
+If the bailiff cannot show evidence of the flow of money, then under Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014, the debtor can apply to dispute the disbursements the bailiff has not paid the storage disbursement he claims to have paid for storing your vehicle.
+If the debtor applies to stay the enforcement under Civil Procedure Rule 83.7(3), then Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 says the bailiff's fees and disbursements are not recoverable.

 The bailiff took your vehicle from a private car park or a neighbour's allocated numbered parking bay.